Castle Rock Beach

 Buy the Bondi to Coogee Walk Map PDF

-Sculpture by the Sea 2019 is an unmissable annual art event, transforming the 2km coastline from Bondi Beach to Tamarama.
-This year it will be held 24 October – 10 November 2019.
+Sculpture by the Sea 2022 is an unmissable annual art event, transforming the 2 km coastline from Bondi Beach to Tamarama.
+It runs from 21 October to 7 November 2022.

 But with its unmissability, comes the crowds.
 People everywhere.
 Here are some tips to make the best of it: